apache/shardingsphere/docs/blog/content/material/database.en.md

 More and more scattered functions need to be further sorted out.
 The existing architecture of Apache ShardingSphere is not enough to fully absorb such a wide range of product functions.
 The flexible functional pluggable platform is the adjustment direction of Apache ShardingSphere's future architecture.

 The pluggable platform completely disassembles Apache ShardingSphere from both technical and functional aspects.
-The panoramic view of Apache ShardingSphere is as follows:
+The landscape of Apache ShardingSphere is as follows:

 ![](https://shardingsphere.apache.org/blog/img/database13.jpg)